node-formidable/formidable/README.md

  * `maxFields` - Limits the number of fields that will be parsed before emitting an `error` event.
 A file counts as a field in this case.
    Defaults to 1000.
+ * `maxFilesSize` - Only relevant when `autoFiles` is `true`.
+Limits the total bytes accepted for all files combined.
+If this value is exceeded, an `error` event is emitted.
+The default is `Infinity`.
  * `autoFields` - Enables `field` events.
 This is automatically set to `true` if you add a `field` listener.
  * `autoFiles` - Enables `file` events.
 This is automatically set to `true`